 Regular professional check-ups

-Many professionals recommend teeth cleaning on a regular basis – every six months is pretty common – but I find annually works well for us due to the other precautions we take.
+Many professionals recommend teeth cleaning regularly – every six months is pretty common – but annually works well for us due to the other precautions we take.

 What about pet dental implants?